 A PICC line is put into a large vein in the arm by your oncologist or a specially trained nurse.
 The insertion doesn’t require surgery.
 Once the PICC is in place, the catheter tube will stick out of your skin.
-These are known as “tails” and you may have more than one.
+These are known as “tails” or lumens, and you may have more than one.

 To reduce the risk, you’ll need to take special care of the tube and the skin that surrounds the area where the line is inserted.
 The tubes also must be flushed every day with sterile solution to prevent blockage.

 A port is a small drum made of plastic or metal with a rubber-like seal across the top.
 A thin tube, the line, goes from the drum into the vein.
 Ports are inserted under the skin in your chest or upper arm by a surgeon or radiologist.

 Although PICC lines and ports have the same purpose, there are a few differences between them:

 - PICC lines can stay in for several weeks or months.
 Ports can stay in as long as you need treatment, up to several years.

 - PICC lines require daily special cleaning and flushing.
 There’s less to care for with ports since they’re under the skin.
 Ports also need to be flushed about once a month to prevent clotting.

-- PICC lines can’t get wet.
-You’ll need to cover it with waterproof material when you bathe and you won’t be able to go swimming.
+- PICC lines shouldn’t be allowed to get wet.
+You’ll need to cover it with waterproof material when you bathe, and you won’t be able to go swimming.
 With a port, you can bathe and swim once the area has completely healed.